danpoynor/public-api-request-example-project/README.md

 cardCreate(employee) // creates a card for an employee

 /* Search feature */
-searchNoResultsMessage() // shows a message if no employees are found searchListener() // adds listener to search input, calls `searchNoResultsMessage()` if no results searchCreate() // creates a search input then calls `searchListener()`
+searchNoResultsMessage() // shows a message if no employees are shown searchFilter(searchInput) // filters employees based on the search input, calls `searchNoResultsMessage()` searchListener() // adds 'keyup' and 'input' listeners to search input, calls `searchFilter(searchInput)` searchCreate() // creates a search input then calls `searchListener()`

 /* Employees feature */